• Skip to primary navigation

 Sauce/Pasta

-• Heat marinara in a saucepan on the stove while eggplant and tomatoes cook
+• Heat marinara in a saucepan on the stove while eggplant and tomatoes cook.

 • Follow the directions on the pasta package.
 My pasta took 14 minutes to cook.

-• Drain in a colander
+• Drain the pasta in a colander.

 • Place a small amount of sauce in the bottom of each shallow bowl.